 Gaming on your iPad couldn't be sweeter.
 It's small enough to take with you everywhere, but with a big enough screen to allow for more precision with your taps, and it's that deadly combination that makes me reach for my iPad to play my favorite mobile games over and over.

-Whether you're new to iPad gaming or are just looking for your next game to download, here are my top picks for iPad games broken down into several genres.
+Whether you're new to iPad gaming or are just looking for your next game to download, here are my top picks for iPad games.

 Ticket To Ride

 The object of the game is for players to build sprawling railways by gathering colored cars to connect cities across the map.
-Every turn, a player gets to either pick two cars, claim a line by spending cars, or take on a new ticket (this challenges players to connect two cities before the first player runs out of cars).
+Every turn, a player gets to either pick two cars, claim a line by spending cars, or take on a new ticket (this challenges the player to connect two cities before the game ends).
 The longer the railway between two cities is, the more victory points they're worth.

 Ticket to Ride is a great balance between competition, strategy, and construction, making it a great party game.